 The specific interventions that might be designed to conduct affective education in high schools, are described in Appendix A. To estimate the effect of these interventions, we must again focus on potential youth suicides who are not yet in treatment, and who are not yet spotted by parents, adults, or gatekeepers for referral to treatment.
 As just indicated, affective education can decrease suicides in two main ways.
 First, the affective education itself might be sufficient to help an individual treat himself-recover from an acute suicide crisis and permanently keep himself out of danger of actually committing suicide.
-Affective education could also help treat a potential youth suicide through a friend; it could educate a friend about not only the signs and symptoms of suicide but about steps that could be taken by friends to help a potential youth suicide victim avoid suicide.
+Affective education could also help treat a potential youth suicide through a friend; it could educate a friend about not only the signs and symptoms of suicide.
 The second main way affective education could decrease suicides is to cause either potential youth suicides or their friends to refer the potential youth suicide to a professional for definitive treatment.
 Let us first focus on the "treatment" effect of affective education.
-The "referral" effect of affective education will be discussed later.
+The "refer-ral" effect of affective education will be discussed later.